7 April 2020

-Measures in the event of a crew member suffering from a mild respiratory infection on board.
+Measures recommended in the event of a crew member suffering from a mild respiratory infection on board.
 The infection may be COVID-19 or another respiratory tract infection.

 - The patient should avoid close contact with others.
 They must stay in their cabin.
 Either a TMAS doctor or the health authorities of the next port of entry should be consulted with regard to the length of the isolation period and further actions.
 A respiratory tract infection usually clears up by resting for about one week.

 - When you are sick, it is important to rest and drink adequate amounts of water.
 Fever and pain can be relieved with medicine available from the ship’s pharmacy.

 - The sick person as well as all the persons on board need to follow hygiene guidelines regarding hand washing and coughing and sneezing.

-- If it is necessary for the sick person to move outside their cabin on board, they should use a mouth and nose mask (whenever possible).
+- If it is necessary for the sick person to move outside their cabin on board, they should use a mouth and nose mask.

 - The patient’s condition should be monitored and, if necessary, a doctor should be consulted.

-- When visiting the patient’s cabin, try to maintain a distance (of more than 1 metre) and ensure good hand hygiene.
+- When visiting the patient’s cabin, try to maintain a distance (of more than 2 metres) and ensure good hand hygiene.